 6. Sewanee, TN

 Atop the Cumberland Plateau, Sewanee is both an outdoor and cultural destination near Chattanooga.
-Stop for a look at the powerful Foster Falls, and hike a little way on the revered 12-mile Fiery Gizzard Trail.
+Stop for a look at the powerful Foster Falls, and hike a little way on the revered 12-mile Fiery Gizzard Trail, both within South Cumberland State Park.
 Afterward, explore some of the eclectic roadside shops and stop in at Stirling’s Coffee House for a delicious warm beverage.
 While you’re in the area, make sure to get a look at Sewanee: The University of the South.
 This Gothic-style campus was built in the 19th century and is about as close as you can get to a real-life Hogwarts.

-This 16,000-acre nature preserve is brimming with sandstone rock features, gorgeous streams, and even a rare section of old-growth forest.
-The park has more than 50 miles of trails and is a favorite spot for both day trips and overnighters from Chattanooga.
+This 19,000+ acres State Park is brimming with sandstone rock features, gorgeous streams, and even a rare section of old-growth forest.
+The park has approximately 60 miles of trails and is a favorite spot for both day trips and overnighters from Chattanooga.
 While you’re there, don’t miss Greeter Falls and Stone Door, a 100-foot deep crevice that Native Americans once used as a passageway.
 The namesake gulfs are formed by three creeks that descend 800 feet over the course of five miles, making Savage Gulf one of the most geographically unique places in Tennessee.

 8. Mentone, AL